 Being overweight is one of the leading causes of major diseases.

 Excess belly fat can increase the risk of:

 Common causes of excess belly fat include:

 1. Poor diet

 Sugary food such as cakes and candy, and drinks such as soda and fruit juice, can:

 - reduce a person’s ability to burn fat

 Low-protein, high-carb diets may also affect weight.
 Protein helps a person feel fuller for longer, and people who do not include lean protein in their diet may eat more food overall.

-The American Heart Association recommend that people replace trans fats with healthful whole-grain foods, monounsaturated fats, and polyunsaturated fats.
+The American Heart Association recommends that people replace trans fats with healthy whole-grain foods, monounsaturated fats, and polyunsaturated fats.